chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_route_syntax.rst

      device 'eth1'
    end

-The full syntax for all of the attributes that are available to the |resource route| resource is:
+The full syntax for all of the properties that are available to the |resource route| resource is:

 .. code-block:: ruby